 The second type is the container crane.
 This type of crane is used at ports for the unloading of containers from a ship.
 A container crane is bound by the rails laid sideways to the docks.
 The cranes can move on these rails to reach a suitable location to start lifting the containers from the ship.
 Once the crane has lifted the container form a ship it will be either be directly loaded onto trucks or railway wagons or be stored on each other, for later delivery.

 Another type of equipment for transporting containers are reach stackers.
 A reach stacker is a small vehicle with a long arm used to lift and transport containers.
 It is most commonly used on small ports and terminals, where large cranes are impractical.
 They can be used for either storing containers or for loading them on and of trucks and railway wagons.

-There are three types of transportation which can be involved in intermodal freighting, however not all three types are mandatory.
+There are three types of transportation which can be involved in intermodal freight, however not all three types are mandatory.

 The first type are ships.
 They are capable of transporting the most containers at once.
 They require the most time for unloading their containers and also require the largest and most specialized equipment for unloading the containers.